 Drug Diversion Programs In Texas

-Drug diversion programs in Texas are initiatives designed to address issues related to the misuse and diversion of prescription medications and controlled substances.
-These programs aim to provide an alternative to incarceration for individuals who have committed drug-related offenses, primarily those involving drug possession or drug-related crimes that are non-violent in nature.
+Drug diversion programs in Texas aim to address the misuse of prescription medications and controlled substances.
+These initiatives offer an alternative to incarceration for individuals charged with drug-related offenses.
+They primarily focus on non-violent drug possession and related crimes.
 The primary goal of drug diversion programs is rehabilitation rather than punishment.
 They aim to address the root causes of substance abuse and help individuals overcome addiction.
 By focusing on treatment and support, these programs seek to reduce the likelihood of individuals reoffending and becoming involved in the criminal justice system again.

 Key Features: